Advertiser Disclosure:We may earn a commission from partner links on this site.

 Estimated savings: 15-30% for moving from poor to average scores

-Insurance underwriters review your CSA scores as part of their risk assessment.
-1 Poor scores in Unsafe Driving, Crash Indicator, and Vehicle Maintenance BASICs are red flags that increase premiums or limit your access to insurance markets.
+Insurance underwriters check your CSA scores when they assess your risk.
+1 Poor scores in Unsafe Driving, Crash Indicator, and Vehicle Maintenance BASICs raise premiums or limit which insurers will even quote you.
 2

 What to do: Monitor scores monthly.
 Address violations through driver training, vehicle maintenance, and DataQs challenges for incorrect data.
 4 See our CSA scores guide for detailed improvement strategies.